-What you must pay when you get these services Services that are covered for you diabetic foot disease: One pair per calendar year diabetes who have severe diabetic of therapeutic custom-molded shoes (including foot disease inserts provided with such shoes) and two There is no coinsurance, additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including copayment, or deductible for the non-customized removable inserts provided Medicare-covered diabetes selfwith such shoes).
-Coverage includes fitting. management training.
-Diabetes self-management training is covered under certain conditions Durable medical equipment (DME) and related Prior authorization may be supplies required.
-(For a definition of "Durable Medical Equipment," see You pay a 20% coinsurance for Chapter 12 of this booklet.)
-Medicare-covered DME and related supplies.
-Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers We cover all medically necessary DME covered by Original Medicare.
+What you must pay when you get these services Services that are covered for you foot disease. inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including There is no coinsurance. the non-customized removable inserts provided copayment, or deductible for with such shoes).
+Coverage includes fitting.
+Medicare-covered diabetes self-Diabetes self-management training is covered management training. under certain conditions.
+Durable medical equipment (DME) and related Prior authorization may be supplies required.
+(For a definition of "Durable Medical Equipment," see You pay a 20% coinsurance for Medicare-covered DME and Chapter 12 of this booklet.) related supplies.
+Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
+We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
 The most recent list of suppliers is available on our website at allwell.arhealthwellness.com.
-Emergency care You pay a \$90 copay for each Medicare-covered emergency room visit.
-Emergency care refers to services that are: You do not pay this amount if you • Furnished by a provider qualified to furnish are immediately admitted to the emergency services, and hospital.
-Needed to evaluate or stabilize an emergency medical condition If you receive emergency care at an out-of-network hospital and need A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
-The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
+You pay a \$90 copay for each Emergency care Medicare-covered emergency room Emergency care refers to services that are: visit You do not pay this amount if you • Furnished by a provider qualified to furnish are immediately admitted to the emergency services, and hospital.
+Needed to evaluate or stabilize an emergency medical condition If you receive emergency care at an out-of-network hospital and need A medical emergency is when you, or any other inpatient care after your emergency prudent layperson with an average knowledge of health condition is stabilized, you must and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss return to a network hospital in of life, loss of a limb, or loss of function of a limb.
+The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse order for your care to continue to be covered or you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost-sharing you would pay at a network hospital.

-Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.
+Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network